mims-harvard/PDGrapher/README.md

 - [data](data/) contains all of the data on which our models were built.
 On how to obtain this data, refer to [Data](#data) section,
 - [docs](docs/) contains documentation, built with 'sphinx',
 - [src/pdgrapher](src/pdgrapher/) contains the source code for PDGrapher,
-- [examples](examples/) contains some examples that demonstrate the use of PDGrapher library, read the [README.md](examples/README.md) in examples folder for more instructions,
 - [tests](tests/) contains unit and integration tests.

 ## Virtual environment